quixai/Codemasters-F1-2019-telemetry-bridge/README.md

 F1&reg; is the official FIA Formula One game series developed by [Codemasters](https://www.codemasters.com).
 You can take your gaming experience to the next level by live streaming your in-game telemetry data on Quix and performing visualisations, analytics and simulations just like the real Formula One teams do.

 This guide shows you how to obtain, stream and visualise your F1&reg; 2019 game from a PC or gaming console with Quix.
-You can follow the same procedure for later editions of the game as long as the UDP format in the telemetry setting is 2019-compatible.
+You can follow the same procedure for later editions of the game as long as the UDP format in the telemetry settings is 2019-compatible.

 ## Setup